oncomouse/dhsi2019/day04.md

 To get started with this, read up on [Express](https://expressjs.com/), the very minimal but very powerful Node.js server framework.

 Combining front-end and back-end code in the same language like this is where you see React really shine.
 By loading all your rendering code in the browser, the back-end is very small and fast and, by using standard data-interchange formats, your server can exchange data with other applications using the same interface it streams data to your front-end.

+## Exercises!

+A standard way to learn a new JavaScript framework, such as React, is to implement [TodoMVC](http://todomvc.com/examples/backbone/).
+TodoMVC is a standard Todo list that supports adding todo items to a list, toggling between **completed** and **active**, editing, filtering, etc. It teaches the basics of dynamic, data-driven websites while offering a standardized CSS base to work from.

+Especially given that the example TodoMVC for React uses an ancient version of the library, I thought it might be fun to implement TodoMVC as practice for what we've learned this week.
+We can work on it today and tomorrow morning before the showcase.

+Here are the features of TodoMVC, sorted by HTML container:

+* `<header>`:
+	* An `<h1>` that says "todos"
+	* Add a new todo item using an `<input>`
+		* Pressing <kbd>enter</kbd> will add the todo list
+		* Do not add a blank todo item
+		* Input will have a placeholder of "What needs to be done?"
+* `<section>` (className="main"):
+	* Toggle all displayed todos to either completed or active using a checkbox `<input>`
+		* If all items are completed, the checkbox will be checked.
+		* Otherwise, the checkbox will be unchecked.
+		* Unchecking a checked box will convert all items to active
+		* Checking an unchecked box will convert all items to completed.
+	* An unordered list (`<ul>`) displaying each todo item
+		* Todo items will be displayed as `<li>` tags and will contain:
+			* A `<div>` (className="view") that contains:
+				* A checkbox input that is checked when the item is completed and unchecked when active
+				* A `<label>` containing the title of the todo item
+				* A `<button>` that deletes the todo item when clicked.
+* `<footer>`:
+	* A counter displaying how many active items remain in the form "X items left"
+	* A `<ul>` containing three filter `<button>`s that, when clicked:
+		* Display all items
+		* Display active items
+		* Display completed items
+		* The button for the active filter will have a different class attached to indicate it is active
+	* A `<button>` that, when clicked, will delete all completed tasks.

+I've tried to chunk TodoMVC into components, but we may need others.
+Even given this, you will still want to look at the HTML in developer tools, to see how TodoMVC attaches classes and generates the functionality it uses.

+Also, in terms of getting started, here are some additional questions:

+* What state data are we going to need to keep track of?
+	* What operations will we need to perform on the data?
+	* How will the data we need to track be structured?
+* How should we organize our project?
+* How should we organize our components?
+	* Do we need unstated?
+	* `useReducer`?

+Let's start by making a list of components and state data we will need.

+### Optional Feats

+As if TodoMVC isn't enough, here are some other tasks we could try to implement.

+#### Persistent State

+You'll notice in the example TodoMVC linked above that reloading the page persists the todo list, as you make changes to it.
+How do we do this in React?

+Two hints:

+* You'll want to read up on "persistent state" in React.
+* You'll also want to see how to do this with hooks, which are relatively new in React.

+#### REST API

+The very cool resource [JSONPlaceholder](https://jsonplaceholder.typicode.com) offers a free, dummy REST API for testing applications.
+One data endpoint in the API is for todo list items.
+How could we add a REST component to our TodoMVC app?

+[Here's an overview of using JSONPlaceholder as a REST API](https://github.com/typicode/jsonplaceholder#how-to), to get you started.

+#### Custom Styles

+TodoMVC could probably use a fresh, 2019 style (maybe [vaporwave](https://www.google.com/search?q=vaporwave&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjpm46Ox6DiAhUMd6wKHTfeCJ0Q_AUIDigB&biw=1462&bih=822)?).
+How would we go about updating the style?

+What technology should we use to do this?
+Emotion?
+SCSS?
+Modules or global files?